evmos/evmos/docs/guides/upgrades/upgrade_node.md

 If it is **not** breaking (eg. from `v0.1.x` to `v0.1.<x+1>`), you can skip to [Restart](#restart-node) after installing the new version.
 :::

-To upgrade the genesis file, you can either fetch it from a trusted source or export it locally using the `hscd export` command.
+To upgrade the genesis file, you can either fetch it from a trusted source or export it locally using the `hazlord export` command.

 ### Fetch from a Trusted Source